wheelsandbytes/dotfiles/README.md

 Add `export XDG_CONFIG_HOME=$HOME/.config/` to your `bashrc`/`zshrc`

+Launch neovim with `nvim ~/.config/nvim/lua/tingle/packer.lua`
+    - run `:source %`
-Launch neovim with `nvim` and run `:PackerSync` to install the plugins
+    - run `:PackerSync` to install the plugins

-Quit neovim with `:qa` and relaunch
+Quit neovim with `:qa` and relaunch as you would normally

 _hopefully it all works after those steps_